 Westerns Science offers 8 departments and 2 major inter-faculty programs.
-A brief overview is provide here.
+A brief overview is provided here.
 We encourage you to discover the specialized research and training each department offers.

-The Department of Applied Mathematics cultivates a broad knowledge of basic and applied mathematics, while developing skills in the use of numerical and computational methods.
+The Department of Applied Mathematics cultivates a broad knowledge of basic and applied mathematics while developing skills in the use of numerical and computational methods.
 The expertise acquired in Applied Mathematics is useful to solve complex problems in the natural, social and applied sciences.
-Areas of speciality include theoretical chemistry, quantum systems, bioinformatics, fluid mechanics, finance, computer science, environmental modeling, and environmetrics.
+Areas of specialty include theoretical chemistry, quantum systems, bioinformatics, fluid mechanics, finance, computer science, environmental modeling, and environmetrics.

 Biology at Western is an exciting, dynamic and broad-ranging subject that addresses the complexity of living organisms and encompasses topics such as the role of specific genes in embryo development, flowering or behaviour, and broad-scale interactions between organisms in ecosystems and the environment.